Rogers dance takes 2nd in conference meet

 Contributing Sports Writer

-Chisago Lakes High School was the venue for the 2016 Mississippi 8 Conference Tournament, held on Jan.
+Chisago Lakes High School was the venue for the 2016 Mississippi 8 Conference Tournament Jan.
 14.

 The Rogers Dance Team has performed extremely well in this event, including four straight M8 championships.
 On Saturday, the team tied with Chisago Lakes in high kick—with Chisago Lakes winning the tiebreaker—and took second in jazz as well, just three points behind St. Francis who were the overall jazz champions in the M8 conference.